shahriarz/shahriarz/README.md

 ## I'm a Husband, Father, Developer, and Trainer!!

-- ✋ I'm a Web developer, trainer, entreprenuer and dreamer! 🌝
+- ✋ I'm a Web Developer, passionate learner, and dreamer! 🌝
 - 🏹 I prefer Laravel to develop Web Applications and WordPress to design and develop websites.
 - 🎨 I am always learning this and that.
 - 🎼 I love to travel, listen to music and to read books.
-- 🥅 2022 Goals: To establish my brand.
+- 🥅 2022 Goals: To establish my brand & services - 'ZAHAN TECH.'

 ### Connect with me: